bahmutov/bending-angular-rules/README.md

        ^
     ReferenceError: window is not defined

-It would be very cool if we could load Angular.
+It would be very cool if we could load Angular without `window`.
 While this is [possible][Run Angular in Web Worker], I prefer a different approach to this problem.
 We will *simulate the full browser environment (window, document)* under NodeJS.
 We can do this using [benv][benv] module that puts a very simple API on top of [jsdom][jsdom].